 5.5 Display of Alcohol Beverage Permit

-The Permitted Event must conspicuously display the Alcohol Beverage Permit, as well as any required local permit and any applicable state license, in the authorized area where Alcoholic Beverages are being sold and consumed.
+The Permitted Event must conspicuously display the Alcohol Beverage Permit, as well as any required local permit and any applicable state license, in the authorized area where the Alcoholic Beverages are being sold and consumed.

 5.6 Alcohol Provider

-Alcoholic Beverages must be served by the food and beverage service provider for the Permitted Event.
+Alcoholic Beverages must be served by the contractor approved by the University.

 5.7 Under Legal Drinking Age Responsibility

-The Event Organizer and contractors providing the Alcoholic Beverage will assume full responsibility to ensure that no one under the Legal Drinking Age is supplied with or allowed to consume Alcoholic Beverages at the event.
+The Event Organizer and Alcohol Provider will assume full responsibility to ensure that no one under the Legal Drinking Age is supplied with or allowed to consume Alcoholic Beverages at the event.

 5.8 Indemnification and Insurance

-a.
+b.
 The Event Organizer must provide proof of insurance coverage, including host liquor liability and liquor legal liability, in amounts and coverage limits sufficient to meet the needs of the institution and the State of Idaho.
-In no case will the liability insurance coverage be less than $1,000,000 minimum coverage per occurrence and $2,000,000 general aggregate.
+In no case will the insurance coverage be less than $1,000,000 minimum coverage per occurrence and $2,000,000 general aggregate.

 6. Procedure for Approval

 a.
-The Event Organizer must submit an application for an Alcohol Beverage Permit at least fifteen (15) business days in advance of event.
+The Event Organizer must submit an application for an Alcohol Beverage Permit at least fifteen (15) business days in advance of the event.

 b.
-For the permit to be issued, all permit applicants for the permit must agree to all the terms of this policy.
+For the permit to be issued, the Event Organizer must agree to all the terms of this policy.

 c.
-Alcohol Beverage Permits must first be approved by the University’s contract administrator for its official Food Services Contract when the University’s official Food Service Contractor will be serving Alcoholic Beverages for the event.
-Alcohol Beverage Permits must be approved by the University’s Event Services when Event Services will be providing services for the event.
-All Alcohol Beverage Permits must be approved by General Counsel and the President, or their designees.
+Alcohol Beverage Permits must first be approved by the University’s contract administrator for its official dining services agreement when the alcohol service is within the scope of the State liquor license.
+Alcohol Beverage Permits must be approved by the Student Union Events when Event Services is providing services for the event.
+All Alcohol Beverage Permits must be approved by the General Counsel and the President, or their designees.

 d.
 Acceptance of a permit constitutes an agreement on the part of the Event Organizer to adhere to the provisions of this policy.